Sunrise Lodges; How it all works

 Oh yes!
 Our Lodges are built to the highest specification for EN1647.
 With full gas central heating via combi boiler, eco-double glazing, and every model except our ‘Micro Lodges’ are fitted with top quality Rockwool insulation; with walls & roof typically twice as thick as a standard winterised static caravan.
 Sunrise Lodges are made to keep you cosy all year round!

 Do you offer a warranty?

-All Sunrise Lodges come with 12 months manufacturers warranty, this covers everything on or in the home.
-There are also separate and longer warranty’s on almost all parts of the home; for example if choosing CanExel cladding you’ll have an amazing 10 year warranty on the boards.
+All Sunrise Lodges come with minimum 12 months manufacturers warranty, this covers everything on or in the home.
+There are also separate and longer warranty’s on almost all parts of the home; for example if choosing CanExel cladding you’ll have an amazing 15 year warranty on the boards.
 Also the roof sheets (steel pantiles) have a 10 year warranty; this is subject to yearly maintenance and checking the gutters, vents etc. All the appliances typically come with 2 years or more, as well as the windows, masonry, chassis & more… so you are in good hands!